Ph.D in Psychology

 - The capacity to make independent contributions to knowledge in the field of psychology through original scholarship (research).

-Demonstrating knowledge of content in a major area of psychology also involves completing a series of course work and other requirements that vary according to the guidelines of each area.
+Demonstrating knowledge of content in a major area of psychology also involves completing a series of coursework and other requirements that vary according to the guidelines of each area.
 All doctoral students also must successfully pass written and oral qualifying examinations that cover the content of the major area of study.
-Each major area can be accessed from the links below.

 - Behavioral and cognitive neuroscience